Healthy Twix Bars with Date Caramel

 Dates are hands down my favorite way to sweeten desserts.
 They blend into a smooth, rich caramel that holds its shape when sliced, which is exactly what you want in a layered bar like this.
 Maple syrup is delicious, but it tends to stay a little too soft and can seep into the base over time.
 Date caramel gives you clean layers, better structure, and that classic chewy bite.

-This recipe uses my homemade date caramel sauce, which is silky, spreadable and delicious every time.
 If you love baking with dates as much as I do, check out my collection of date-sweetened desserts and refined sugar-free baking recipes after you make these bars.

 Why You’ll Love These Healthy Twix Bars